 Health and Social Care is a diverse subject which aims to give students a breadth of knowledge about the care, health and early years sectors.
 Students engage with topical and relevant issues which surround the development of care in today’s society.

-Health and Social Care provides a good platform for students wishing to studying health or care related subjects, such as nursing or foundation teaching at university.
+Health and Social Care provides a good platform for students wishing to study health, care or childcare related subjects, such as nursing, social work or education studies at university.
+The qualification is graded at Distinction*, Distinction, Merit and Pass.

 “I enjoyed child development because it wasn’t really like my other subjects.
 I liked the fact that most of it was coursework and I could do my own research about childcare settings and write about them.
 Learning about how children develop and their different milestones was fun to learn about because you never really think about how you as person have developed from when you were a baby.
 Visiting the nursery was great because I didn’t know what to expect and once I was there I didn’t want to leave.”
 Rebecca

 If you are interested in working within the early years sector or children in general, then this gives you a great starting point to develop and discover key information about child development.
-Additionally it complements the Health and Social Care course too and you will carry out work experience placements in lesson time.
-This will be done on rotation basis where you visit one of our network nurseries.
-This allows you opportunities to gain practical experience and apply it in your coursework.
+You will explore knowledge linking to child psychology as well as health and social care and linguistic development.

 The EPQ is a stand-alone qualification which is equivalent to half an A-level.
 Students pick a topic area of their choice and will either compose a dissertation of 5000 words or a 1000 word essay accompanied with an artefact on their field of investigative interest.
 EPQs have become particularly favourable amongst universities as it demonstrates that learners can research and write analytically.
 This qualification is delivered to students in the summer term of Y12, with the teaching delivery normally completed by Christmas of Y13.
 Students then have until March to submit their completed project.